Drake was a star among A-listers at 'Homecoming' concert

 WEST HOLLYWOOD, Calif.
 (AP) — Among the stars, Drake still shined the brightest.

-The crowd included several entertainers and athletes such as Issa Rae, a mask-wearing Mike Tyson, Lil Wayne, Paul Pierce, Derrick Henry, Ricky Gervais, John Hamm, Nicole Scherzinger, Cedric the Entertainer, Karrueche Tran and Flava Flav.
+The crowd included many entertainers and athletes: Issa Rae, a mask-wearing Mike Tyson, Lil Wayne, Paul Pierce, Derrick Henry, Ricky Gervais, Jon Hamm, Nicole Scherzinger, Cedric the Entertainer, Karrueche Tran and Flava Flav.

 While waiting for Drake, attendees mingled for a couple hours.
-But once he arrived, many flocked toward the stage and pulled out their phones to capture the majority of his 45-minute set.
+Once he arrived, many flocked toward the stage and pulled out their phones to capture his 45-minute set.

-Drake told the crowd that he was initially asked to perform around five songs, but he extended his song list by triple the amount.
-The rapper said he felt compelled to perform for a longer stint because of where he traveled from.
+Drake told the crowd that he was initially asked to deliver around five songs, but felt compelled to triple that amount because of where he traveled from.

 The rap star talked about being able to perform in person and showed appreciation to everyone in attendance.